wavemaker/docs/learn/wavemaker-known-issues.md

 sidebar_label: "WaveMaker Known Issues"
 ---
 ---

-WaveMaker release updates every week with bug fixes, and add new features on major releases.
-Learn more about them [here](/learn/wavemaker-release-notes).
+WaveMaker frequently updates with new features and bug fixes.
+Learn about our recent releases [here](/learn/wavemaker-release-notes).

-Below is the list of known issues reported against the releases.
-We document these issues, and we streamline them.
-Learn about the issues we are currently working on with workarounds and expected patch release details.
+Below is the list of known issues reported against the release version.
+We document these issues, and we streamline them internally.
+The following list ensures that we are currently working on it, and we expect to fix it soon and provide workarounds, if any.

 ## Known Issue Tracker